nodebox/nodebox.github.io/node/documentation/using/data-visualization.md

 The cost.
 ----------
-Following data was found [online](http://bit.ly/debtris) and stores a few macro economic figures and their explanation.
+Following data was found [online](http://www.informationisbeautiful.net/2010/debtris/) and stores a few macro economic figures and their explanation.
 We will do a similar example as above.
-You can have a look at the data or download it [here](data-visualization-debtris.csv).
+You can have a look at the data or download a clean version of it [here](data-visualization-debtris.csv).

 * Create an [import csv node](/node/reference/data/import_csv.html).
 Point to Debtris.csv in **File**.
 This reads in the complete csv file.
 Nodebox shows the file in the network pane.
 * Create two lookup nodes.
 Set **Key** of lookup1 to **description** and of lookup2 to **pound**.
 These values refer to the index value of each column of the csv file.
 Connect import csv1 to both of them.